WFUN (AM): History

 The station signed on the air in 1937 as WICA (its call letters having stood for "Industry, Commerce, Agriculture").
 WICA started an FM sister station, WICA-FM, on 103.7 MHz around 1950.
 WICA-FM's frequency soon thereafter moved to 97.1 MHz, duplicating the programming of the AM station.
 Both AM and FM stations were owned by Richard D. and David C. Rowley since their inception.

 WICA and WICA-FM later became WREO and WREO-FM, taking their calls from the company name Radio Enterprises of Ohio, Inc. (albeit being formally formed on October 7, 1986).
 WREO would change its call sign to WFUN on July 3, 1978, taking the call letters of a legendary AM Top 40 station in Miami, Florida, while eventually adopting an oldies format.
-The WREO-FM call sign was retained by the sister FM station, which continues today with a soft adult contemporary format.
+The WREO-FM call sign was retained by the sister FM station, which continues today with a classic hits format.
+Steve Szabo was hired for Program Director and morning drive personality.
+Rob Rich, Barry Sparkles, Big Lou and Rose Kay rounded out the air staff.

-In May 2000 the Rowleys sold the stations and WZOO-FM to Clear Channel Communications.
+In May 2000, the Rowleys sold the stations and WZOO-FM to Clear Channel Communications.
 WFUN's oldies format was dropped in February 2001 for a standard news/talk format (Rush Limbaugh's show was the only one retained, as WFUN aired it since the early 1990s), adding Dr. Laura, Jim Rome, Coast to Coast AM and Fox Sports Radio.
 Morning drive on the station remained local throughout this time, evolving into basic a local news and political talk show hosted by Roger McCoy and later by John Broom.